marcocesarato/Database-Web-API/README.md

   order_by['users.username'] = 'DESC'
   ```

-  for more cast a specific type
+  for cast a specific type

   ```php
   order_by['users.username::varchar'] = 'DESC'